python/cpython/Doc/c-api/init.rst

       single: Py_FatalError()
       single: argv (in module sys)

-   Set ``sys.argv`` based on *argc* and *argv*.
+   Set :data:`sys.argv` based on *argc* and *argv*.
 These parameters are similar to those passed to the program's :cfunc:`main` function with the difference that the first entry should refer to the script file to be executed rather than the executable hosting the Python interpreter.
 If there isn't a script that will be run, the first entry in *argv* can be an empty string.
-If this function fails to initialize ``sys.argv``, a fatal condition is signalled using :cfunc:`Py_FatalError`.
+If this function fails to initialize :data:`sys.argv`, a fatal condition is signalled using :cfunc:`Py_FatalError`.

+   This function also prepends the executed script's path to :data:`sys.path`.
+   If no script is executed (in the case of calling ``python -c`` or just the interactive interpreter), the empty string is used instead.

    ..
 XXX impl. doesn't seem consistent in allowing 0/NULL for the params;
       check w/ Guido.

+.. cfunction:: void Py_SetPythonHome(char *home)

+   Set the default "home" directory, that is, the location of the standard Python libraries.
+The libraries are searched in :file:`{home}/lib/python{version}` and :file:`{home}/lib/python{version}`.

+.. cfunction:: char* Py_GetPythonHome()

+   Return the default "home", that is, the value set by a previous call to :cfunc:`Py_SetPythonHome`, or the value of the :envvar:`PYTHONHOME` environment variable if it is set.

 .. _threads: